ByteFan/byteball-for-web-merchant/README.md

 ## Download
 Easy implementation, nothing to install, 100% script solution, platform wise independent.

-See example.html for payment button integration and customization.
+See the file example.html and the documentation for the integration and customization of the Byteball payment button.

 ## Documentation
 See the Wiki section for documentation.